trey-rosius/ukuaji-scheduledPosts-/README.md

 ![text generation strands](/assets/text_gen_strands.png)

-This endpoint gives a user the capability to generate text using the strands Agent.
-No context from the users knowledge base is used in this scenario.
+A user the capability to generate text using the strands Agent.
+No context from the users knowledge base is needed here.

 The text is streamed in realtime back to an Appsync subscription.
 So the susbcribed clients get each text chunk as it gets generated.
 One of the coolest features of the app.
 It'll be illustrated properly in the video.

 ## Text Generation with Bedrock Agents(With Knowledgebase)

-This endpoint gives the user the capability to generate content with context from their knowledge bases.
+The user the capability to generate content with context from their knowledge bases.

 For example, a here's a query